Run, debug, and test a packaged desktop application

 If you created your package by using any other tool, follow these steps.

-Make sure that you start your packaged app at least one time so that it's installed on your local machine.
+Make sure that you start your packaged application at least one time so that it's installed on your local machine.

 See the Run your app section above.